cycles-transfer-station/cts/ARCHITECTURE.md

 The CTS is an on-chain order-book market trade platform for ICRC-1 token ledgers on the world-computer blockchain.

+The CTS lives 100% on the internet-computer blockchain with zero off-chain dependencies.

 ## General architecture overview
 Each token/ledger listed for trading on the market trades against the CYCLES.
 CYCLES is the native stablecoin on the internet-computer payed by all canisters to the ICP network for computation and storage costs.
 The CYCLES are held at a stable value 1-XDR = 1-TRILLION-CYCLES.
 This makes for a perfect native stablecoin.
 The market tokens trade against the CYCLES, creating a stable trading scenario, helping tokens find their current price based on the merits of that token alone, and not being swayed by the current price of ICP.